codahale/veil/docs/design.md

 the identity of a signer from a signed message.

-To eliminate this possibility, `veil.schnorr` encrypts both components of the signature with a duplex keyed with the signer's public key in addition to the message.
-An attack which recovers the plaintext of either signature component in the absence of the public key would imply that Cyclist is not IND-CPA.
+To eliminate this possibility, `veil.schnorr` encrypts both components of the signature with a protocol effectively keyed with the signer's public key in addition to the message.
+An attack which recovers the plaintext of either signature component in the absence of the public key would imply that either BLAKE3 is not collision-resistant or that ChaCha8 is not PRF secure.

 ### Indistinguishability From Random Noise

-Given that both signature components are encrypted with Cyclist, an attack which distinguishes between a `veil.schnorr` and random noise would also imply that Keccak-_p_\[1600,10\] is distinguishable from a random permutation.
+Given that both signature components are encrypted with ChaCha8, an attack which distinguishes between a `veil.schnorr` and random noise would also imply that ChaCha8 is distinguishable from a random function.

 ## Encrypted Headers

 `veil.sres` implements a single-receiver, deniable signcryption scheme which Veil uses to encrypt message headers.
-It integrates an ephemeral ECDH KEM, a Cyclist DEM, and a designated-verifier Schnorr signature scheme to provide multi-user insider security with limited deniability.
+It integrates an ephemeral ECDH KEM, a Lockstitch DEM, and a designated-verifier Schnorr signature scheme to provide multi-user insider security with limited deniability.

 ### Encrypting A Header